nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

 > of the passed `props` object.
 The types are defined in `TooltipOverlayProps` (`text` comes from
 > this) and `PropsWithChildren` (`children` comes from this).

-Here's an example for a functional component.
-Note the use of `FC` to specify that this is a functional component that takes a prop.
-Being a functional component, you can't declare any state types.
+Here's an example for a function component.
+Note the use of `FC` to specify that this is a function component that takes a prop.
+Being a function component, you can't declare any state types.

 ```typescript